 Who is a Lower-Division Transfer?

-All applicants with fewer than 60 transferable semester (or 90 quarter) units of college credit are considered lower-division transfer students.
+All applicants with fewer than 60 transferable semesters (or 90 quarter) units of college credit are considered lower-division transfer students.
 Most CSU campuses do not admit lower-division transfers.
-Stanislaus State will make an exception and admit lower-division transfers for the Spring 2022 term.
+Stanislaus State will make an exception and admit lower-division transfers for the Spring 2024 and Fall 2024 terms.

 Lower-Division Transfer Eligibility